 A joint venture is formed with Stork in Holland to develop a rotary screen printing system.

-In 1996, Nilpeter moves into digital printing through an alliance with Xeikon in Belgium, and introduces the DI-3300 computer-to-plate direct imaging system.
+In 1996, Nilpeter moves into digital printing through an alliance with Xeikon in Belgium, and introduces the DL-3300 computer-to-plate direct imaging system.

 Nilpeter introduces its well-defined "TOTAL PERFORMANCE" concept – designed to handle multiple printing techniques, web widths, substrates and solutions with ease.